Pop Girl: Closure

-Pop Girl ceased to broadcast at 06:00 on 1 October 2015.
-The broadcast capacity was immediately replaced with transmission of a revived Kix +1 timeshift channel, though during the course of the day the positions of the channel on the Sky and Freesat guides were altered (so as to move the channel below Kix in the lineup; Pop Girl had been ahead of Kix on both platforms.)
+Pop Girl closed at 6am on 1 October 2015.
+Its channel slot was replaced with transmission of a revived Kix +1 timeshift channel.
+Shortly after the transition, the positions of the channel on the Sky and Freesat guides were altered in order to move the channel below Kix in the lineup, which had been in front of Kix on both platforms.

-It was indicated that some Pop Girl shows would move to other channels in the network: H2O: Just Add Water was the first to do so, moving across to POP.
+Several programmes broadcast on Pop Girl moved to other channels, such as H2O: Just Add Water, which moved to Pop.

-Although Pop Girl ceased as a broadcast channel, the popgirl.tv website continued to exist, and continued offering programming, video clips, quizzes and games; a message on the site indicated that the website would later receive a relaunch as part of its migration to an online service.
-In addition, a PopGirl section of games, features and videos was made available on sister channel POP's website.
+Despite Pop Girl's closure, the popgirl.tv website continued to operate for several months and continued offering programming, video clips, quizzes and games; a message on the site stated that the website would later receive a relaunch as part of its transition to an online service.
+In addition, a Pop Girl section of games, features and videos was made available on sister channel Pop's website.
 It was later redirected to the Pop website.